EvanDorsky/evandorsky.github.io/_includes/about-desc.md

 Hi!
 I'm Evan.

-I'm a [photographer, musician, technologist] based in San Francisco.
+I'm an [musician, photographer, engineer] based in San Francisco.

-I'm currently a team member at [Photo Laundry](https://www.instagram.com/photolaundrysf/){:target="_blank" .key-phrase}, violist in the [Cable Car Quartet](/music){:target="_blank" .key-phrase}, and a cohort leader for the Fall 2023 offering of Stanford's [ Ethics, Technology + Public Policy for Practitioners](https://online.stanford.edu/courses/soe-xetech0001-ethics-technology-public-policy-practitioners){:target="_blank" .key-phrase}.
+I'm currently the violist in the [Cable Car Quartet](/music){:target="_blank" .key-phrase}, a team member at [Photo Laundry](https://www.instagram.com/photolaundrysf/){:target="_blank" .key-phrase}, and a senior systems integration engineer at [SPAN](https://www.span.io){:target="_blank" .key-phrase}.
+In 2023 I was a cohort leader for the fall offering of Stanford's [ Ethics, Technology + Public Policy for Practitioners](https://online.stanford.edu/courses/soe-xetech0001-ethics-technology-public-policy-practitioners){:target="_blank" .key-phrase}.

-I study how technology functions as a structuring force – an environment – in the subjective experience of individuals and in society at large. _I leverage my **first-hand experience as an engineer at Apple and other tech companies**{:#industry .key-phrase}_{:.industry-line .key-line} to ground my study in an understanding of how technology works, and how it actually gets built in industry.
+I am interested in how technology functions as a structuring force – an environment – in the subjective experience of individuals and in society at large. _I leverage my **first-hand experience as an engineer at Apple and other tech companies**{:#industry .key-phrase}_{:.industry-line .key-line} to ground my explorations in an understanding of how technology works, and how it actually gets built in industry.

 {{ site.features | where:"key","industry" }}